Apophenic/PoemGenerator/README.md

 # Usage
 Download the project and execute __run.bat__.

-If you prefer command line operation:
+If you need command line operation:
 ~~~ shell
 java -jar "../PoemGenerator.jar" -in "../rules.txt"
 ~~~